NEWS FROM THE DELAWARE DEPARTMENT OF HEALTH AND SOCIAL SERVICES

 Penalty for going without coverage

-Under the federal law, individuals who can afford health coverage but who choose not to buy it pay a fee when they file their federal tax return for the year they don’t have coverage.
-In 2017, the fee will be equal to the higher of these amounts: 2.5 percent of your annual household income or $695 per person ($347.50 per child under 18).
+Individuals who can afford coverage but who choose not to buy it will pay a fee equal to the higher of these amounts: 2.5% of your annual household income or $695 per person ($347.50 per child under 18).
 The maximum penalty will not exceed $2,085 per household or the total yearly premium for the national average price of a bronze-level plan sold through the Marketplace.
 In addition to the penalty, consumers will be responsible for the total cost of health expenses they incur.

-Consumers can estimate their penalty using the penalty calculator on ChooseHealthDE.com.
+Consumers can estimate their penalty using the penalty calculator available on ChooseHealthDE.com.

-Delaware’s senators urged uninsured Delawareans to find out what’s available for them on the Marketplace.
+Delaware’s senators and congressman urged uninsured Delawareans to find out what’s available for them on the Marketplace.

-“I would encourage both the uninsured and insured to visit the Marketplace and explore plans and financial assistance that may be available to them,” Sen. Chris Coons said.
-“Open enrollment is an important opportunity for families to get the comprehensive health care they need, regardless of age, background, or pre-existing conditions.”
+“Open enrollment is a great opportunity for Delaware families to shop around in the Health Insurance Marketplace and find a plan that works best for them,” Sen. Chris Coons said.
+“I would encourage both the uninsured and insured to visit the Marketplace and explore plans and financial assistance that may be available to them.
+While we have more work ahead to improve the ACA and bring down health care costs, open enrollment is an important opportunity for families to get the comprehensive health care they need, regardless of age, background, or pre-existing conditions.”

 Businesses with 50 employees or fewer can offer plans to their employees starting any month of the year through the Small Business Health Options Program (SHOP).
 Go to HealthCare.gov or call 1 (800) 706-7893 (TTY: 711).